 The Axis powers in World War II never really had any plans to invade the continental United States.
 The Nazis hoped to keep the Americans out of the war altogether.
-As late as the spring of 1941, Adolf Hitler said a German invasion of the Western Hemisphere was as fantastic as an invasion of the Moon.
+As late as the spring of 1941, Adolf Hitler said a German invasion of the Western Hemisphere was as fantastical as an invasion of the Moon.

 Japan’s attack on Pearl Harbor in December of that year did prompt the Germans to develop long-range bombers that could reach the East Coast.
-But although Hitler started speaking grandly of a future contest between America and Germany, no preparations were made.
+But although Hitler started speaking grandly of a future contest between America and Germany, no preparations for war were made.

 Nor did the Japanese think seriously about conquering the United States.
 Some advocated seizing Hawaii and Japan briefly occupied the leutian Islands in Alaska, but that was it.

 Of course, that’s what we know now.
 Things looked very different in the winter of 1941, when America unexpectedly found itself at war with both the Empire of Japan and a Nazi Germany that dominated Europe.